 Why do we say that our veneers will not ruin your teeth because we often don’t remove and of the existing tooth structure to do them.
 No-prep veneers are a true innovation in cosmetic dentistry.
 The technology uses ultra thin porcelains or laminates, which are as thin as .02mm, and yet they are still as strong and durable as traditional porcelain veneers.
 Traditional porcelain can become extremely brittle if it is too thin, leading to breaks or cracks.

 Advantages of No-Prep Veneers

 Because of the technology, your smile can be restored while keeping the natural contours of your teeth.
 With traditional veneers, the dentist often has to drill, reshape, or reduce the size of the teeth before they are applied.
 No-prep veneers require only minimal tooth reduction.

-- Produce more natural-looking results – Another advantage is that multiple layers and textures can be applied to create different levels of translucency and color so that you have a more natural-looking smile as opposed to one-dimensional solutions such as Lumineers.
+Another advantage is that multiple layers of porcelain and textures can be applied to create different levels of translucency and color.
+This produces a more natural looking smile as opposed to a one dimensional solution such as Lumineers.

 The No-Prep Veneers Process